Top Frequently Asked Questions about the Nanotechnology for Biology and Engineering REU at INBT

 All applicants must meet certain criteria.
 Specifically, prospective participants must:

 A. Be currently enrolled in an undergraduate program and plan to return to an undergraduate program after his/her participation in the program.
-This means that you must have at least finished your freshman year of college.
+This means that you must have at least finished your freshman year of college by the time the program starts.
 Furthermore, it means that if you are a senior and graduate before this program begins, you are NOT eligible to apply.

 B. Be an Engineering or Science major.
 If you are not majoring in one of these specified fields, we feel that you will not have the necessary background or skills to be successful in this program.

 C. Be in good academic standing.
 For example, if the prospective student is on academic probation, she/he will not be eligible to apply.

 D. Be a citizen or a permanent resident of the United States its territories or possessions.
 This last criterion is stipulated by our program sponsor, the National Science Foundation.